Summer Institute in Occupational Health Psychology & Total Worker Health®

 Dede Montgomery (Oregon Institute of Occupational Health Sciences), Jean Orchard (Health and Safety Consultant), Liz Hill (SAIF)

-This session introduced key concepts related to the TWH approach using a modified course developed by the Oregon Total Worker Health Alliance, a first of its kind state-wide partnership.
+This session introduced key concepts related to the TWH approach using a modified course developed by the Oregon Total Worker Health Alliance, a first-of-its-kind state-wide partnership.
 This Alliance has led the development and delivery of the Total Worker Health curriculum, the goal of which is to create and provide consistent and reproducible training that is research-based and supports current practice.
 Learn from the “Fundamentals of Total Worker Health® Approaches: Essential elements for advancing worker safety, health, and well-being.”
 (CDC/NIOSH Dec.
 2016).
-Graduates of this course are invited to virtual quarterly meet ups.
+Graduates of this course are invited to virtual quarterly meet-ups.

 Learning objectives included: